|

 will rise and set together.
 The side of the moon that receives

-the sun's light is facing away from Earth, so no moon is visible.
+the sun's light is facing away from Earth, so no moon is visible

-On a very clear night, you might be able to make out a faint
+to us on Earth's surface.
+On a very clear night, you might be

-gray outlined view of the moon.
-This comes from the light of
+able to make out a faint gray outlined view of the moon.
+This

 -

-orbit, the crescent grows larger, or waxes.
-One week later, the
+its counterclockwise orbit, the crescent grows larger, or waxes.

-moon reaches its second primary phase, first quarter.
-Accordingly,
+One week later, the moon reaches its second primary phase, the

-the moon has moved one quarter of the way around Earth.
+of the way around Earth.

 -